robsontenorio/laravel-keycloak-guard/README.md

     'guards' => [
         # <!-----
-        #     Make sure your "api" guard look like this.
+        #     Make sure your "api" guard looks like this.
         #     Newer Laravel instalations just removed this block.
         #  ---->
         'api' => [